 Current Status The table below shows the percent of forest management operations consistent with the conservation of range resources identified in Site Plans.
-2011/12 2012/13 2013/14 100% 100% 100% Forecast Qualitative Forecast: No net loss in the continued multi-interest / multi-tenure use of the forested landscape.
-Target Sustain 100% consistency between forest management operations and measures to conserve range resources identified in Site Plans.
-Basis for the Target Developed with input from stakeholders, the broader public and Aboriginals.
-It is essential that holders of overlapping land use tenures communicate regularly with one another and with the public and Aboriginals.
-Conforming to commitments in plans will help measure Canfor's performance relative to operating on public lands.
-Monitoring & Measurement Periodic Monitoring & Measurement Annual · rtaken during the re · · conditions or other a Variance -5%
+2011/12 2012/13 2013/14] 100% 100% 100% Forecast Qualitative Forecast: No net loss in the continued multi-interest / multi-tenure use of the forested landscape.
+Monitoring & Measurement Annual Report the percentage of instances where post-harvest conditions or other applicable forest activities undertaken during the reporting period are consistent with plan commitments to conserve range resources.